Updated: 25th November 2015

 It was a little gesture I made and a selfish act.
 I needed to rebalance everything I had taken from this beautiful continent and Laos felt the right place to do this.
 Especially in the South, these areas untouched by Tourism on mass (as of yet)

-Laos is a poor country and one which is still recovering from the damage of the Cold War.
+Laos is a country still recovering from the damage of the Cold War.
 The uncountable number of unexploded devices still littering the country and causing disaster regularly is a troubling reminder of this.
-The little support from the west, the communist government and the financial state of the country making it hard to move forward.
+The little support from the west and the financial state of the country making it hard to move forward.

 But it will and us as visitors can support and help it grow as we have in much of Asia.